Beijing Capital Airlines: Destinations

+On 29 October 2014, Beijing Capital Airlines launched the first international scheduled flight from Hangzhou to Naha.

 Since 2015, long-haul flights between China and other cities have been operated by Beijing Capital Airlines, with their first A330 delivered on 11 July 2015.
 In July 2016, Beijing Capital Airline announced its first launch, an Australian flight from Qingdao to Melbourne on 30 September, served by an Airbus A330 jet.
 In November 2016, Beijing Capital Airlines announced the launch of a Hangzhou-Qingdao-Vancouver service on 30 December 2016, which is served by an Airbus A330 aircraft.

 Beijing Capital Airlines launched twice a week Beijing-Xian-Lisbon service starting from 30 August 2019.
 In September 2019, Beijing Capital Airlines announced that it would be moving some flights from Beijing Capital Airport to the newly opened Beijing Daxing Airport from 27 October 2019.

 As of 6 July 2025, Beijing Capital Airlines serves the Moscow - Sherematyevo (Russia) route.

 Codeshare agreements

 Beijing Capital Airlines have codeshare agreements with the following airlines: